nstgeorge/VEKTA/README.md

     - Ensure that a valid runtime environment is selected under “JRE:”.
     - Ensure that the “<whole project>” is selected under “Search sources using module’s classpath”
     - Select “Apply” and “OK”
-5. Selecting “Build Project” will now build the project after code changes.
+5. Selecting “Build Project” will now build the project without requiring a full rebuild.
-6. Selecting “Run” will now build and run the project after code changes.
+6. Selecting “Run” will now build and run the project's output JAR file.

 ## Code Styling